MrBobNl/BobVPN/README.md

 ```
 - [] The TLS is not going alright, the config is copy pasted correctly.
 Example the client on a iphone can't have any empty lines

+## Usage
+When you have started up the container and everything is working it is time to start making clients and troubleshooting when necessary.
+1. Making users usually i just use the bash client.sh and give them the rights i want with the ccd
+2. If you wish to get to a network behind a client simply uncomment the iroute part and insert your own network that you want to reach. and add the route in the server the same way! :D
+3. If you want to see the lag just use something like tail -f or watch or to look into the logs. (/var/log/openvpn/openvpn.log) Also possible to look at the status, but it is much slower in refresh rate!

+## Troubleshooting
+1. Most of the times it is a typo or a small configuration that gone wrong.
+It can be as simple as that in the modem only TCP is let through instead of UDP.
+So first step is take a breather and read all the steps again.
+2. Next step would be go into the logs and google the isseu at hand.
+Try turning on/off the firewall for example to look what the problem can be.
+3. As last resort you can contact me, i will do my best to be helpfull :D

 ## sources
 - [digitalocean](https://www.digitalocean.com/)